mimic0127/DPSeq/README.md

-# DPSeq
+# 【Ameican Journal of Pathology】 DPSeq: A Novel and Efficient Digital Pathology Model for Predicting Cancer Biomarkers using Sequencer Architecture

-This is an implementation of our paper ***DPSeq: A Novel and Efficient Digital Pathology Model for Predicting Cancer Biomarkers using Sequencer
+This is an implementation of our paper ***DPSeq: A Novel and Efficient Digital Pathology Model for Predicting Cancer Biomarkers using Sequencer Architecture***
-Architecture***

 ## Pipeline of Our Methods